Jack London's Tales of the Klondike: Premise

-This series of seven 52 minute 16mm colour films made for television episodes featured dramatised versions of Jack London's works, narrated by Orson Welles. and included in the international cast Eva Gabor, John Candy, Robert Carradine, Scott Hylands, Cherie Lunghi, Mavor Moore, Neil Munro, John Ireland, Linda Sorenson and Tom Butler.
+This series of seven 52 minute 16mm colour films made for television episodes featured dramatised versions of Jack London's works, narrated by Orson Welles. and included in the international cast Eva Gabor, John Candy, Robert Carradine, Scott Hylands, Cherie Lunghi, Mavor Moore, Neil Munro, John Ireland, Linda Sorenson, Geoffrey Bowes, Chris Wiggins and Tom Butler.

 When George Washington Carmack struck gold in the Klondike on August 17, 1896, Jack London was a struggling writer in San Francisco.The lure of gold was irresistible and he joined the many thousands on their trek to Canada's harsh northwestern frontier.
 Many died, most were unlucky, only a few struck it rich.

 Jack London never found gold.
 Instead he discovered a wealth of true stories which formed the basis of his Tales of the Klondike. and this television series.